 Medical Assistant apprentices enroll in the ICATAP program through their employers.
-The immersion program combines hybrid academics with on-the-job training to meet certification standards by the CCMA and RMA Boards.
+The ICATAP system of education is an immersion program that combines hybrid academics with on-the-job training to meet certification standards by the CCMA and RMA Boards.
 Apprentices are eligible to sit for either the CCMA or RMA exams upon successful completion of the ICATAP apprenticeship.
 Below is an overview of the program.

 A comprehensive programming information packet is available.